 \subsection{Word mover's distance}

-Word Mover's Distance (WMD)~\citep{Kusner:2015} is Wasserstein distance applied to sentences.
+Word Mover's Distance (WMD)~\cite{Kusner:2015} is Wasserstein distance applied to word embeddings.
 In the original WMD, the weight on words is the uniform distribution~(\ref{eq:uniform}), and the distance function is Euclid distance between word embeddings $\mathbf{w}_i$ and $\mathbf{w}_j'$.
 The distance matrix is defined as

 Therefore, WMD between $s$ and $s'$ is